Speeding Up Distributed Machine Learning Using Codes: Related Work

 One approach to mitigate the adverse effect of stragglers is based on efficient straggler detection algorithms.
 For instance, the default scheduler of Hadoop constantly detects stragglers while running computational tasks.
 Whenever it detects a straggler, it relaunches the task that was running on the detected straggler at some other available node.
 In \cite{zaharia_late}, Zaharia et al. propose a modification to the existing straggler detection algorithm and show that the proposed solution can effectively reduce the completion time of MapReduce tasks.
 In \cite{Mantri}, Ananthanarayanan et al. propose a system that efficiently detects stragglers using real-time progress and cancels those stragglers, and show that the proposed system can further reduce the runtime of MapReduce tasks.

-Another line of promising approaches is based on appropriate modification of the algorithms.
-That is, one can design distributed algorithms that are robust to \emph{asynchronous} or delayed updates from the workers.
-Such robust distributed algorithms can continuously make progress without needing to wait for all the responses from the workers, and hence the overall runtime of these algorithms is less affected by stragglers.
-For instance, the authors of \cite{agarwal2011distributed} study the convergence of asynchronous stochastic gradient descent (SGD) algorithms, and show that their convergence rate is order-optimal.
-Moreover, in the single-node multi-core setup the authors in \cite{HogWild!} propose \textsc{HogWild!} an asynchronous multicore implemnentation fo SGD, that runs without any memory locking and synchronization mechanisms between multiple threads.
-We would like to note that \textsc{HogWild!} and other asynchronous approaches do not in general guarantee ``correctness" of the result, i.e., the output of the asynchronous algorithm can differ from that of a serial execution with an identical number of iterations; this may not be an issue in statistical problems, as the end solution will be noisy, but can become critically important if one wishes to have a high-precision solution, e.g., as is the case for exact matrix multiplication.
+Another line of work is based on breaking the synchronization barriers in distributed algorithms\,\cite{agarwal2011distributed, HogWild!}.
+An asynchronous parallel execution can continuously make progress without having to wait for all the responses from the workers, and hence the overall runtime is less affected by stragglers.
+However, these asynchronous approaches break the serial consistency of the algorithm to be parallelized, and do not guarantee ``correctness'' of the end result, i.e., the output of the asynchronous algorithm can differ from that of a serial execution with an identical number of iterations.

-Recently, replication-based approaches have been explored to tackle the straggler problem: by replicating tasks and scheduling the replicas, the runtime of distributed algorithms can be significantly improved \cite{ananthanarayanan2013effective, 6736597, wang2014efficient, mor_exact_analysis, chaubeyreplicated, rr_w_cancellation_cost}.
+Recently, replication-based approaches have been explored to tackle the straggler problem: by replicating tasks and scheduling the replicas, the runtime of distributed algorithms can be significantly improved \cite{ananthanarayanan2013effective, 6736597, wang2014efficient, mor_exact_analysis, chaubeyreplicated, rr_w_cancellation_cost, joshitompecs}.
 By collecting outputs of the fast-responding nodes (and potentially canceling all the other slow-responding replicas), such replication-based scheduling algorithms can reduce latency.
 In \cite{rr_w_cancellation_cost}, the authors show that even without replica cancellation, one can still reduce the average task latency by properly scheduling redundant requests.
 We view these policies as special instances of coded computation: such task replication schemes can be seen as \emph{repetition-coded} computation.
-In Section \ref{sec:computation}, we describe this connection in detail, and indicate that coded computation can significantly outperform replication (as is usually the case for coding vs. replication in other engineering applications).
+In Sec.~\ref{sec:computation}, we describe this connection in detail, and indicate that coded computation can significantly outperform replication (as is usually the case for coding vs. replication in other engineering applications).